Master of Public Health

 Committed to Health Equity.
 Grounded in Social Justice.

 The concept of health equity stems from an understanding that public health and social justice are deeply intertwined.
-The focus of the Simmons Master of Public Health (MPH) program, delivered online from Simmons University, is to prepare students to work toward achieving this equity at local, national, and global levels.
+The focus of the Simmons Master of Public Health (MPH) program, delivered online from Simmons University, is to prepare you to work toward achieving this equity at local, national, and global levels.

 An adaptable and innovative program